 “Love is accepting an imperfection.” – Dr. John Gray, relationship expert, speaker, and bestselling author of the Mars-Venus book series.

 If your frustration doesn’t lessen, you might want to try what I did.

 My husband is a smoker.
 It bothered me a lot.
 But he couldn’t or didn’t want to give up smoking.

 I approached him at a moment of closeness: “Love, I want to tell you something.
 And I don’t want you to do anything about it.
 I’m not trying to manipulate you or get you to change.
 I just want you to listen.
 See if you can understand me a little better.
 Is that ok with you?”

 “Thanks… You see, I was thinking about the smoking issue.
 And I realized that I was demanding and controlling.
 Sorry about that.
-I want you to know the main reason for my behaviour.
-I love you so much and I don’t want to lose you”.
+I want you to know the main reason for my behavior.
+I love you so much, and I don’t want to lose you”.
 (Both his parents died of cancer.)